Best EU Country for Business 2024

 • Form of the company and authorized capital with regard to the foregoing;

-• Additional financial information: property and others;
+• Supplementary financial information: property and others;

 • Objects and operations which the company is authorized to exercise;